How to Get a PUC Certificate for a Bike?

-Simply put, a PUC Certificate certifies that your vehicle’s emission levels are within the permissible limits.
-This certificate is issued by authorised emission-testing centres across the country after your vehicle undergoes an emission test.
+Simply put, A PUC certificate is an official document that confirms your bike is emitting pollutants within the permissible limits.
+This certificate is issued by authorised emission-testing centres across the country after your vehicle undergoes an emission test by asking the following key details:

 How to Get a PUC Certificate in India?

-Offline Method
+1. Offline Method

-You can obtain a PUC Certificate offline by visiting authorised emission testing centres. following are the steps that you need to follow:
+You can obtain a PUC Certificate offline by visiting authorised emission testing centres.
+The following are the steps that you need to follow:

-- Step 1: Take your two-wheeler to the nearest emission-testing centre in your locality.
+Step 1: Take your two-wheeler to the nearest emission-testing centre in your locality.

-- Step 2: The operator of the testing centre will analyse the exhaust emissions by placing the testing device inside your two-wheeler's exhaust pipe.
+Step 2: The operator of the testing centre will analyse the exhaust emissions by placing the testing device inside your two-wheeler's exhaust pipe.

-- Step 3: After analysing the emissions, the centre operator will generate the PUC certificate using the emission readings.
+Step 3: After analysing the emissions, the centre operator will generate the PUC certificate using the emission readings.

-- Step 4: Finally, pay the applicable fees and collect the pollution certificate.
+Step 4: Finally, pay the applicable fees and collect the pollution certificate.

 NOTE: You can obtain a PUC Certificate offline at various locations, including fuel stations with emission testing centres, authorised emission testing centres equipped with computerised testing equipment, and licensed standalone emission testing centres.

-Online Method
+2. Online Method

-- Step 1: Visit Parivahan's official website.
+Step 1: Visit Parivahan's official website.

-- Step 2: Hover on the 'Online Services' and click on the 'PUCC' option from the drop-down list.
+Step 2: Hover on the 'Online Services' and click on the 'PUCC' option from the drop-down list.

-- Step 3: On the new page, click on the 'PUC Certificate' tab available on the top menu bar.
+Step 3: On the new page, click on the 'PUC Certificate' tab available on the top menu bar.

-- Step 4: Enter your bike's registration and chassis numbers (enter the last five characters), and enter a security code in the image.
+Step 4: Enter your bike's registration and chassis numbers (enter the last five characters), and enter a security code in the image.

-- Step 5: Click on 'PUC Details'.
+Step 5: Click on 'PUC Details'.

-- Step 6: Print or download the PUCC for your bike.
+Step 6: Print or download the PUCC for your bike.

 What is the Emission Test Procedure to Get a PUCC?